 All that said, expect the price of service on a cruise to be much more than you pay back home.
 We’ve rounded up the costs of Internet for several major cruise lines below.

 Premium Plan: If you want the entire Internet and you want the fastest speeds on Carnival, the the Premium plan is ideal.
 It offers full access at triple the speed of the Value plan.
 Depending on which ship you sail, streaming might be available.
-Currently Carnival Vista and Horizon have Netflix enabled, according to the company.
-The Premium plan costs $17 per day.
+(Streaming is often provided on newer ships.)
+The Premium plan costs $20 per day.
 You can also buy a 24-hour pass for $25.

 When it comes to Internet on a cruise, Royal Caribbean is trying to position itself as a leader.
 The cruise line offers VOOM Internet service, which it bills as “the fastest Internet at sea.”
 VOOM offers two different levels of service at two price points.
 If booked ahead of time, you can get up to 30% off the rates you’ll pay on the ship.

 Surf: As the name says, Surf lets you enjoy the Internet.
 This includes your favorite websites, email, social media, and more.
 As with most things on Royal Caribbean, expect the rate to vary depending on the ship (the cruise line seems to constantly test prices).
-We found a rate of $15.99 per day for the entire cruise or $22.99 for a single day.
+We have found rates of $15.99 per day for the cruise

 Norwegian Cruise Lines